isl-org/Open3D/docs/tutorial/Basic/registration.rst

 .. _registration:

-Registration
+ICP Registration
 -------------------------------------

-ICP (iterative closest point) is the popular method used for aligning two point clouds.
-This tutorial demonstrates point-to-point and point-to-plane ICP.
+This tutorial demonstrates the ICP (Iterative Closest Point) registration algorithm.
+It  has been a mainstay of geometric registration in both research and industry for many years.
+The input are two point clouds and an initial transformation that roughly aligns the source point cloud to the target point cloud.
+The output is a refined transformation that tightly aligns the two point clouds.
+A helper function ``draw_registration_result`` visualizes the alignment during the registration process.
+In this tutorial, we show two ICP variants, the point-to-point ICP and the point-to-plane ICP [Rusinkiewicz2001]_.

 .. code-block:: python